-The applicant Principal Investigator can request during the electronic proposal submission that up to three specific persons should not act as an evaluator in the evaluation of their proposal64.
+The applicant Principal Investigator can request during the electronic proposal submission that up to three specific persons should not act as an evaluator in the evaluation of their proposal57.

-At step 1, the extended synopsis and the Principal Investigator's track record and CV will be assessed.
-Proposals will be retained for step 2 based on the outcome of the evaluation at step 1 and a budgetary cut-off level of up to three times the panel's indicative budget.
+At step 1, the Extended Synopsis and the Principal Investigator's CV and Track Record will be assessed.

+Based on the outcome of the evaluation at step 1, up to 44 proposals per panel will be retained for step 2 of the evaluation.

-At step 2, the research proposal will be assessed.
+At step 2, the entire research proposal51 will be assessed.

-The allocation of the proposals to the various panels will be based on the expressed preference of the applicant Principal Investigator (see "Proposal description" above).
+The allocation of the proposals to the various panels will be based on the expressed preference of the applicant Principal Investigator (see section "Proposal description" above).
 Proposals may be allocated to a different panel with the agreement of both Panel Chairs concerned.